June 1962 Alcatraz escape: Aftermath

-West was transferred to McNeil Island, Washington after Alcatraz was deactivated in 1963, and later, back to Atlanta Penitentiary.
+West was transferred to McNeil Island, Washington after Alcatraz was closed in 1963, then back to Atlanta Penitentiary.
 After serving his sentence, followed by two additional sentences in Georgia and Florida, he was released in 1967, only to be arrested again in Florida the following year on charges of grand larceny.
-At Florida State Prison, he fatally stabbed another inmate in October 1972, in what may have been a racist hate crime.
+At Florida State Prison, he fatally stabbed another inmate over what may have been a racially motivated incident in October 1972.
 He was serving multiple sentences, including life imprisonment on the murder conviction, when he died of acute peritonitis in 1978.